Artists in Residence

 Since a young age Luca has appeared as the featured soloist in solo concerts and recitals and has performed around the world with numerous chamber ensembles, orchestras, and world renowned conductors such as Riccardo Muti, Yuri Temirkanov, Marc Soustrot, Ennio Morricone, Nicola Piovani (Music of Life is beautiful), Lu Ja, and Steven White.
 In addition, he has appeared in concerts with Uto Ughi, Boris Belkin, Robert Cohen, Luisa Castellani, Andrea Bocelli, and Yo-yo Ma.
 Luca holds a DMA from James Madison University and is currently Assistant Professor of Music and Coordinator of the String Programs at Liberty University.

 David Feldman, cello

-David Feldman has been a member of the Roanoke Symphony Orchestra since 2008 and is the recently appointed cellist of the James String Quartet in residence at Lynchburg College.
+David Feldman has been a member of the Roanoke Symphony Orchestra since 2008 and is the recently appointed cellist of the James String Quartet in residence at University of Lynchburg.
 He has been featured as a concerto soloist with the Boise State University Orchestra, the New River Valley Symphony, and the Shenandoah Conservatory Orchestra.
 He is an alumnus of the Castleman Quartet Program and the festivals of Bowdoin and Chautauqua, studying under Peter Rejto, David Ying, and Steven Doane.